Russian state TV accuses Britain of poisoning spy in special operation

 Prime Minister Theresa May is due to chair a meeting of Britain’s National Security Council later on Monday to discuss the poisoning.
 A British lawmaker has said the incident looked like state-sponsored attempted murder and he expected Moscow to be blamed.

-Russia has repeatedly dismissed suggestions of its involvement as an attempt to demonise it.
+Russia has repeatedly dismissed suggestions of its involvement as an attempt to demonize it.

-But its flagship weekly TV news programme‘Vesti Nedeli,’ (News of the week) on the Rossiya 1 channel went much further on Sunday evening and pointed the finger at Britain itself.
+But its flagship weekly TV news program‘Vesti Nedeli,’ (News of the week) on the Rossiya 1 channel went much further on Sunday evening and pointed the finger at Britain itself.

 “They tried to pin the blame on Russia, but if you think it through the poisoning of the GRU (military intelligence) colonel was only advantageous to the British,” Dmitry Kiselyov, the country’s top pro-Kremlin presenter said.